A modal analysis of the behavior of inertial particles in turbulence: One-dimensional unimodal excitation

-The numerically computed $\lambda$ is shown in Figure \ref{fig:C1n}.
-This figure shows that $\lambda$ is a highly nonlinear function of $\omega$ and $\Phi$.
-For certain combination of $\omega$ and $\Phi$, $\lambda$ is not differentiable or has a very sharp gradient.
-These results confirm the possibility of expansion (mixing) in straining flows, where $\Phi < 0$ and $\real \lambda > 0$.
+Following the above procedure, $\lambda$ is computed for $\omega \in (0,10]$ and $\Phi \in [-10,10]$ on a $1024\times1024$ discrete parameter space.
+These numerical calculations show that $\lambda$ is a highly nonlinear function of $\omega$ and $\Phi$ (Figure \ref{fig:C1n}).
+For a certain combination of $\omega$ and $\Phi$, $\lambda$ is not differentiable or has a very sharp gradient.
+These results confirm the possibility of expansion (dispersion) in straining flows, where $\Phi < 0$ and $\real \lambda > 0$.
 They also confirm the existence of a bound on the contraction-rate that never drops below $-1/2$.
-The asymptotic behaviors $\lambda \propto \det\Phi^{1/4}$ as $\det\Phi \to \infty$ and $\lambda \propto \Phi$ when $\Phi \ll 1$ are also confirmed by the numerical results.
+The asymptotic behaviors $\lambda \propto |\Phi|^{1/4}$ as $|\Phi| \to \infty$ and $\lambda \propto \Phi$ when $\Phi \ll 1$ are also confirmed by the numerical results (Figure \ref{fig:p-space}).
 These numerical observations are in full agreement with the prediction of our analysis (Figures \ref{fig:C1a} and \ref{fig:C1n}).

-The numerically computed $\imag\lambda$ is also nonzero for certain combination of $\omega$ and $\Phi$.
+The numerically computed $\imag\lambda$ is also nonzero for a certain combination of $\omega$ and $\Phi$.
 In those cases, $\imag\lambda$ can be either positive or negative depending on the initial condition.
-Its magnitude, however, is unique and depends on the rate of crossovers.
-According to Figures \ref{fig:C1a} and \ref{fig:C1n}, there is an excellent agreement between the numerical and analytical results in terms of $\omega$ and $\Phi$ at which $\imag\lambda \ne 0$, viz. the blue region in Figure \ref{fig:C_NIR}.
-The agreement between the numerical and analytical results shows our analysis correctly predicts the regimes of particle crossover.
+Its magnitude, however, is unique and depends on the crossover frequency.
+According to Figures \ref{fig:C1a} and \ref{fig:C1n}, there is an agreement between the numerical and analytical results in terms of $\omega$ and $\Phi$ at which $\imag\lambda \ne 0$, viz. the blue region in Figure \ref{fig:C_NIR}.
+This agreement shows the ability of our analysis in predicting the regimes of particle crossover correctly.